 - Water Primrose (Ludwigia grandiflora) (How to ID Water Primrose)

 - Floating primrose willow (Ludwigia peploides)

-- American skunk cabbage (Lysichiton americanus) (How to ID American skunk cabbage) (not for sale after 3 August 2017)
+- American skunk cabbage (Lysichiton americanus) (How to ID American skunk cabbage)

 - Alligator weed (Alternanthera philoxeroides)